CommandersAct/pods/TCPrivacy/README.md

 <p>If you're unsure of which one you should use, please contact the person in charge of your account.</p>
 <p><a href="../TCIAB/README.md">To use IAB V2 please see here</a></p>
 <h2 id="setup">Setup</h2>
+<p>/!\ If you are using our interface, you need to have a version of privacy.json inside your project.
+This will prevent any issues with users with bad or no internet at all.
+If you are using IAB please also take vendor-list.json and the translation file purposes-fr.json.
+If you are not using our interface, you can't use our privacy.json, if you want a way to use a configuration file, please ask your dev team to manage this file.</p>
 <p>After initialisation the Privacy module will check the consent validity.
 If the consent is too old a callback will be called.
 Please check the Callback part.
 The default value is 13 months.</p>
 <p>If you're using our interface, and thus our privacy.json, you can change the duration on this validity.